 Fact: According to the researchers from the University of California, Berkeley, drinking the equivalent to two glasses of wine or two bottles of beer can stop your metabolism by 73%!!

 So, think twice before you knock back that drink.

 Leptin and Ghrelin are hormones that your body produces to help regulate your appetite and energy use.
 When you sleep fewer hours than you should, it throws off how much of these hormones your body produces, in turn, reducing your metabolism.

 And the less sleep you get, the more likely your body is pushed into conservation mode, whereby your body burns fewer calories to conserve energy.

-The more hours you lose of sleep, the more cortisol (stress-hormone) is produced.
+The more hours you lose of sleep, the more cortisol (stress hormone) is produced.
 So, sleep well, to also avoid feeling stressed.
 Because, as we’ve mentioned before, stress can also slow your metabolism.

 Metabolism is the process by which our body converts food into fuel.
 Your body breaks down the food you eat into energy, that our cells and tissues use to grow and repair.
-There are plenty different factors that can affect our metabolism, but, ultimately, most of these factors in our control.
+There are plenty of different factors that can affect our metabolism, but, ultimately, most of these factors in our control.
 The main ways of boosting our metabolism are through exercise, diet and nutrition, and self-care.